Matrix headlights have a circular dome projector on the outer edge

 Tesla has been on a roll with updates recently, and now update 2024.20 was released to employees over the weekend.
 This update builds on the many features in the Spring Update and adds a few big improvements.

 Tesla recently tweeted that update 2024.20 is now rolling out to vehicles - and they included some surprises in this tweet.
 This update includes Adaptive Headlights for the United States and Canada!
-North America will receive matrix headlight support, including the curve adaption feature discussed below.
+North America will receive adaptive headlight support by including the curve adaption feature discussed below.
 South Korea and Puerto Rico will also gain the feature.

-However, Europe and possibly other regions also receive an additional matrix headlight feature — the ability to illuminate further on highways.
+Europe and possibly other regions will also include this feature in addition to being able to illuminate further on highways.

 The full list of improvements in update 2024.20 is discussed below.